Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 A security deposit is a sum of money a tenant pays to a landlord at the start of a lease.
 Its primary purpose is to cover potential damages beyond normal wear and tear, unpaid rent, or other breaches of the lease agreement.
 Landlords collect these deposits to protect their investment and ensure they have funds available if a tenant defaults on their obligations.

 The amount you can charge for a security deposit varies significantly by state and local regulations.
 While some states have no caps, others strictly limit the amount to one or two months' rent.
-For detailed guidance on how much is a security deposit you can charge, it is crucial to consult local laws.
+For detailed guidance on how much a security deposit you can charge, it is crucial to consult local laws.

 Factors influencing the deposit amount often include the tenant's credit score, background check results, and the type of property.
 These deposits are generally refundable, but only after permissible deductions are made for damages or unpaid rent.
 For a comprehensive overview of how to determine a security deposit, thorough research is key.